andrew-ge-wu/Site/content/posts/kafka-basics.md

 ---

 ***
-As a consultant, it is hard to say "I don't know".
-With only very limited knowledge of Kafka, I started working as DevSecOps a few months ago on a large Kafka(confluent) installation for a bank.
+As a consultant, admitting "I don't know" can be challenging.
+A few months ago, I began working as a DevSecOps engineer on a large Kafka (Confluent) installation for a bank, despite having only limited knowledge of Kafka at the time.

-I am writing this from my own perspective on the key takeaways after working and tuning this multi-dc setup.
-There will be topics that you feel important that is not covered here, please let me know so I can improve this.
+I'm writing this article to share key insights gained from working on and tuning this multi-datacenter setup.
+While I may not cover every important topic, I welcome feedback to help improve this guide.

 ***

 ---
 # What is Kafka?
-Apache Kafka is an open-source stream-processing software platform developed by LinkedIn.
+Apache Kafka is an open-source stream-processing software platform originally developed by LinkedIn.
+It provides three core capabilities:

-* Publish and subscribe to streams of records, similar to a message queue or enterprise messaging system.
+* Publishing and subscribing to streams of records, similar to a message queue or enterprise messaging system
-* Store streams of records in a fault-tolerant durable way.
+* Storing streams of records in a fault-tolerant, durable way
-* Process streams of records as they occur.
+* Processing streams of records in real-time

 ---
-## Who is using Kafka and probably more
+## Who is Using Kafka?
-https://cwiki.apache.org/confluence/display/KAFKA/Powered+By
+For an extensive list of companies and organizations using Kafka, visit: https://cwiki.apache.org/confluence/display/KAFKA/Powered+By

 ---